From towering peaks to ancient temples and vibrant festivals - discover when and how to visit this mountain kingdom safely

 Specialties: Freshwater fish, Thakali thali.

-Activities: Embark on jungle safaris to spot rhinos, tigers, and elephants; canoe trips; and visit local Tharu villages.
+Activities: Jungle safaris to spot rhinos, tigers, elephants.
+Canoe trips, visit Tharu villages.

 Accommodation: Jungle lodges, eco-camps.